Brunno-DaSilva/base64-image-decoder/README.md

 # 🖼️ Image Decoder App

 This is a simple web-based application that allows users to input a Base64-encoded image string, decode it, display the image on the page, and copy the decoded image to the clipboard.
+Additionally, you can clear your values and start all over again.

 #### Demo [https://base64-image-decoder](https://base64-image-decoder.netlify.app/)